DerSalvador/freqtrade-k8s-helm-chart/README.md

-# FreqTrading as a Serice
+# FreqTrading as a Service

 This repo holds a free minimal version of the professional solution [Trading as a Service](https://tradingaas.ai).
 Please check  [Trading as a Service](https://tradingaas.ai) out if you want to run your [Freqtrade](https://github.com/freqtrade/freqtrade) bots on professional infrastructure with a lot of automation around [Freqtrade](https://github.com/freqtrade/freqtrade) Toolstack.